obrailovska/readme-generator/README.md

-# Readme Generator
+# ren-buddy

   ## Project Description

-  Readme generator
+  Run-buddy is a website that offers fitness services.

   ## Installation Instructions

-  no installation needed
+  No installation needed.

   ## Usage Information

-  inbgiag

   ## Contribution Guidelines

-  ieigeq

   ## Test Instructions

-  test

   ## License
     This project is using MIT License